Dynamical parity selection in superconducting weak links: Model and master equation

-\textit{Steady-state behavior.---}We first address the steady state reached for $t\to \infty$.
-In Fig.~\ref{fig2}(a), we show results for the probability difference $\Delta P(\infty) \equiv P_{\rm even}(\infty)-P_{\rm odd}(\infty)$ as color-scale plot in the $T_{\rm env}$-$T_{\rm qp}$ plane for $\varphi_0=\pi$.
-We observe that the odd-parity sector becomes favorable for large ratio $T_{\rm qp}/T_{\rm env}$, which can be rationalized by noting that excess continuum quasiparticles can then proliferate.
-In fact, in this case the ratio $\Gamma^{\rm in}_1/\Gamma^{\rm out}_1 \sim e^{(\Delta-\varepsilon_1)/T_{\rm env}} n_p(\Delta)$ can exceed unity, which is a necessary condition for the population inversion.
+can exceed unity, which turns out be be a necessary condition for population inversion of the steady-state occupations.
 Although much more suppressed, such a population inversion can also occur in short weak links with only a single ABS pair, see the inset of Fig.~\ref{fig2}(a).
-We emphasize that the steady state typically does \emph{not} allow for a large parity polarization in the odd-parity sector.
+We emphasize that the steady state typically does not allow for a large parity polarization in the odd-parity sector.
 As we illustrate in Fig.~\ref{fig2}(b), this only partial steady-state parity polarization in addition strongly depends on the phase difference $\varphi_0$.